 - We offer research fellowships for students who want to actively participate and contribute to research projects.
-The fellowships, which are compatible with the above scholarships and tuition fee wavers, are limited to the second year students of the program, and amount to approximately €440 per month.
+The fellowships, which are compatible with the above scholarships are limited to the second year students of the program, and amount to approximately €440 per month.

-Application for a Scholarship or a Tuition Fee Waver Students who meet the following conditions are eligible to apply:
+Application for a Scholarship Students who meet the following conditions are eligible to apply:

 - Bachelor’s degree in Computer Science or Mathematics (Bologna first cycle) or equivalent degree

 - Extensive knowledge and interest in (at least one of) the following areas: